The Oval Court: Background and concept

 The Oval Court was made with a Canon photocopier and a computer.
 Chadwick claimed to like the photocopier and said it is "an extraordinarily direct and efficient medium."
 She liked that there was no conscious framing of the image.

-The work plays into the vanitas tradition with its subtle display of the transcience of life, such as Chadwick's use of dead animals, maggots and fruits.
-In a traditional vanitas work the human body is often absent from the scene and if it is present, the person is usually solomnly contemplating death.
-Chadwick subverts this by having her naked body embrace and enjoy the transcient and the goods surrounding her.
+The work plays into the vanitas tradition with its subtle display of the transience of life, such as Chadwick's use of dead animals, maggots and fruits.
+In a traditional vanitas work the human body is often absent from the scene and if it is present, the person is usually solemnly contemplating death.
+Chadwick subverts this by having her naked body embrace and enjoy the transient and the goods surrounding her.
 In her notes Chadwick describes the 12 nude images of her as "12 gates to paradise, the twelve paths to self-knowledge through the power of love" and here she achieves "one-ness with all living things."
 Chadwick claimed to have been heavily influenced by the Rococo and Baroque eras for the creation of this work.
 She visited many churches and palaces of these eras before creating the work.
 She turned the heavenly ceiling paintings of the Rococo and Baroque upside down so instead of looking up at a glimpse of heaven we are looking down at her floating world of desire.
 Chadwick described the work as "a stitching together of so many different references, ultimately post-modern, a kind of bowerbird theft of facets from everywhere, from architecture, from painting."
 Chadwick's body and facial expressions in The Oval Court, references specific paintings and sculpture of the Rococo and Baroque.
 Such as Gian Lorenzo Bernini's sculpture the Ecstasy of Saint Teresa.
 As well as Jean-Honore Fragonard's The Raised Chemise and Francois Boucher's The Brunette Odalisque and The Blond Odalisque.